XION

 EXPO_PUBLIC_REST_ENDPOINT="..."

-Set up the Mobile Dapp
+Set up the Mobile App

-The Mobile Dapp will allow users to log in using their Meta Account via multiple authenticators (Email, Social Login, Wallets, Passkeys).
+The Mobile App will allow users to log in using their Meta Account via multiple authenticators (Email, Social Login, Wallets, Passkeys).
 Once logged in, users can query contract data and execute transactions to update their User Map record, which is linked to their Meta Account address.

 git clone https://github.com/burnt-labs/abstraxion-expo-demo.git